IBM/kubernetes-storage/workshop/Lab2/README.md

 ibmc-file-silver-gid       ibm.io/ibmc-file   Delete          Immediate           false                  27m
 ```

+IKS comes with storage class definitions for file storage.
 This lab uses the storage class `ibm-file-silver`.
 Note that the default class is `ibmc-file-gold` is allocated if storgage class is not expliciity definded.

 ```
 $ kubectl describe storageclass ibmc-file-silver